-- When dishing out dinner, aim for ½ plate of vegetables or salad, ¼ meats and ¼ potato, rice or pasta.
+- When dishing out dinner, aim for ½ plate of vegetables or salad, ¼ protein (i.e. red meat, fish, chicken) and ¼ carbohydrate (i.e potato, rice or pasta).

 - Plan your meals and encourage your teenager to be involved in cooking or preparing them for the family.
 Maybe they could cook a meal once a week.

-- Try to keep a range of healthy snack foods in the house.
-Good options include nut based muesli bars, crackers and light cheese, low fat ice creams and flat bread wraps.
+- Keep a range of healthy snack foods in the house.
+Good options include nut-based muesli bars, crackers and light cheese, low fat ice-creams and flat bread wraps.

 - Encourage your teenager to take lunch to school, rather than buying from the canteen.
 Include fruit, lean meats, low fat dairy foods and whole grain bread.